technicalwriting/hank/README.md

 Experimental code that attempts to fine-tune an LLM into a style guide editor.

-See `//LOGS.md` for logs of experiments.
+See `//LOGS.md` for details about how the project is progressing.

 Note: `//` means the root directory of this repository.

 ## Goals

 The main goal is to speed up the process of editing text to follow a style guide.

+The following H3 sections outline some sub-goals.

 ### Full-document editing